 Direct costs include compensation, the impact on sales or lost market share, and duplicated recruiting investments.
 More indirect costs include lost momentum and negative impact on organizational, market, and customer confidence.
 Research confirms what business seasoned leaders know from experience: the wrong hire affects employee morale and productivity, client relationships, and economic performance.

-These risks can be reduced and the converse benefits enhanced by leveraging sophisticated management assessments, executive search, and due diligence processes.
+These risks can be reduced and the converse benefits enhanced by leveraging sophisticated management assessments, retained executive search, and due diligence processes.

 Ginkgo Search Partners will identify and deliver executives who will make an immediate impact.
 Our executive search experts have helped many of the most successful organizations operating in various industries to build their senior leadership teams in China.
-Our executive search services are focused on top and upper management, middle management, and senior expert searches.
+Our retained search services are focused on top and upper management, middle management, and senior expert searches.

 Identifying and attracting this talent requires a rigorous approach combined with thorough understanding of different industries and functional roles.
 Our executive search consultants apply insight into clients’ strategic requirements and proven assessment tools to recruit leaders for your business in China who have the necessary skill, experience, and personal qualities to advance company strategies and achieve outstanding results.

 We work across sectors and disciplines because we know that a search can only be successful if the executive recruitment consultant is fully aware of the client's needs and focused on results.
-Therefore we offer targeted executive search services in China matching to your specific industry needs.
+Therefore we offer targeted retained executive search services in China matching to your specific industry needs.

 We understand executive search as an extension of management consulting, which frequently provides significant benefits beyond search including assessing an organization and its culture, integrating a new executive for optimal success, and advising leaders on their professional development.
 Our executive search offering can be perfectly integrated with our leadership assessment and leadership development solutions.